microsoft/VirtualClient/website/docs/developing/workload-onboarding.md

 #### Step5: Profile Creation
 * Create json file with name PERF-<PERF_CRITERION>-<Workload_Name>.json (eg. PERF-WEB-WEBFUNDAMENTALS.json) in profiles folder of VirtualClient.Main project.
 * This file contains all the dependencies that are required by the workload.
-* Refer [Dependency Packages](./DependencyPackages.md) for a more detailed description.
 * Dependencies are included in the project VortualClient.Dependencies.
 * Update VirtualClient.Main.csproj file and VirtualClient.Actions.FunctionalTests.csproj file with the json file created.